Shunned, Stunned And Left For Dead.

 “Your mother and brother have both realized they made a terrible mistake.”
 He added.

 I actually don’t recall ever missing not having my mother or brother in my life over the course of those three years.
-It wasn’t like Bonnie and I were sitting around yearning for their company or to go out to dinner at Swiss Chalet with them.
+It wasn’t like Bonnie and I were sitting around waiting to go out to dinner at Swiss Chalet with them.
 Truthfully, I can never remember ever being that close to my brother and maybe our three year age difference had something to do with it.
-I think that might have been the case growing up back in the Jungle.
-But once we got older, it would be his devoutness to the Jehovah's Witnesses that prevented us from ever having any real brotherly bond.
+I think that might have been the case while growing up back in the Jungle.
+But once we got older it would be his devoutness to the Jehovah's Witnesses that prevented us from ever having any real brotherly bond.

 Back in the mid-80's, my brother had already pretty much ruined any relationship we might have had together.
 He quit my hockey team because the elders at the Kingdom Hall told him he was setting a bad example.
 With him now playing hockey with us non-Witness 'worldlings', he was now a bad example to other young JW kids at the hall.
 My brother loved playing hockey and he was one of our better players.
 When he quit, I knew his faith just like our mother would be dictating his life going forward.